Skip to main content Link Search Menu Expand Document (external link)

 Even small requests can cause the system to enter an unsafe state.
 The Banker's Algorithm considers the **entire** system state, not just the size of an individual request.
 Skipping the check removes the guarantee of safety.

-Suppose Process A is granted a request without a safety check.
-The system enters an unsafe state.
-Later, Process B requests resources, but they are held by A. A is now waiting on resources held by Process C. If this forms a wait cycle and no process can finish, a deadlock occurs.
+Suppose Process 1 is granted a request without a safety check.
+The system enters an **unsafe state**.
+Later, when all processes request for 1 more instance of the resource, it forms a wait cycle and no process can finish.
+At this point, a deadlock occurs.

 Hidden Cycles in Resource Allocation Graph